 Clermont Clay U Run U Pick Blueberry 5K

 Blueberries are loaded with antioxidants and low in calories, making them perfect healthy snacks.
 Take the health factor one step further by participating in a 5K followed by berry picking.
 This themed run takes place at Southern Hill Farms in Clermont and consists of a 5K run on the Clermont Clay roads followed by a hearty blueberry pancake breakfast and u-pick berries.
-Pick up to 1lb of berries at the farm after the race for free.
+Pick a pint of berries at the farm after the race.

 Mount Dora Blueberry Festival

-Held at Evans Park in Mount Dora, this festival features crafts and vendors, pancake breakfasts, a pie eating contest, and more local blueberries than you can imagine.
+Held at Elizabeth Evans Park in Mount Dora, this festival features crafts and vendors and more local blueberries than you can imagine.
 The blueberries at the event are from local farms in and around Lake County.
-On Saturday, April 29, local Mount Dora businesses will band together for a blueberry food tour ($30/person).
-Each participating vendor has a special menu item incorporating blueberries to share.

-Head to Plant City to a small blueberry farm off I-4 for u-pick blueberries ($5/lb cash, $5.25/lb credit), $5 bottles of blueberry wine, food and craft vendors and more.
+Head to Plant City to a small blueberry farm off I-4 for u-pick blueberries, blueberry wine and beer, food and craft vendors and more.
 The festival is held at Keel & Curley Winery, home to a brewery and winery in one.
-Parking is $10 if arriving after 10am.

-About 1.5 hours from Orlando, Brooksvillle is definitely a day trip.
 The Annual Florida Blueberry Festival provides the perfect excuse to hit the road and explore a nearby city for the weekend.
-Similar to the Florida Strawberry Festival, this event is a full blown fair with vendors, food, blueberry treats, performances, blueberry wine, and more.
+Similar to the Florida Strawberry Festival, this event is a full-blown fair with vendors, food, blueberry treats, performances, blueberry wine, and more.

 Picking your own blueberries is a fun way to spend a day together while also bringing home fresh fruit to enjoy.
 You’ll also directly support the work of Central Florida farmers.
 We’ve listed several local u-pick options below, but make sure to either call ahead or check each farm’s social media pages prior to your visit to check hours and availability.